HOME AND REAL ESTATE

 Just because it’s the middle of summer and your thermometer is constantly registering the air in the sweat-all-day zone doesn’t mean you have to go broke paying electricity bills to power your AC.
 There are a lot of ways to lower your electricity bill during the hottest summer months, and they’re all pretty easy peasy.

-Don’t run the AC in every room all day
+Don’t run the AC in every room all-day

 Saving electricity (and your cash) can be as easy as running only selective air conditioning units, or setting your thermostat higher than you’d ideally like to feel.
 If your goal temperature is 72 degrees F, try setting the thermostat to 78 and running a fan in the room you’re sitting in.
-Using a fan can make a room feel 10 degrees cooler and uses 10 percent of the energy of a central air conditioner, according to the US National Resource Defense Council.
-That’s a huge savings.

 Cut the AC off at night